MuseSystems/musebms/documentation/book/content/en/theory/prerequisite_understanding/business-systems-defined.md

 weight = 10
 +++

-The phrase "business system" can refer to any computer system supporting business operations, but here we mean it to be something very specific: a system used to coordinate business activities across different operating units of a company or corporate division and record the results of those activities.
+The phrase "business system" can refer to any computer system supporting business operations, but here we mean it to be something very specific: a system used to coordinate business activities across different operating units of a company or corporate division and to record the results of those activities.

-Historically such systems are called "Enterprise Resource Planning" (ERP) systems.
+Historically such systems have been called "Enterprise Resource Planning" (ERP) systems.
 This term is still used broadly today, but we'll not use this term in our documentation.
-ERP systems are widely viewed negatively and with good reason: companies building and implementing ERP systems offer sprawling, labyrinthine applications that are difficult to configure and operate, are sold with expensive professional services engagements to implement, and often times are sold on false promises of effortless benefit.
+ERP systems are widely viewed negatively and with good reason: companies building and implementing ERP systems offer sprawling, labyrinthine applications that are difficult to configure and operate, are sold with expensive professional services implementation engagements, and often times are sold on false promises of seemingly effortless benefit.
 While some of these realities of ERP system adoption are unavoidable, others are simply the result of low quality offerings designed to maximize software and service profits without incurring the expense of developing higher quality products.

 Our position is that there is real value that can be extracted from a business system implementation so long as the offering is built understanding business realities and that the staff tasked with incorporating these systems into their business operations understand the system realities and the related trade-offs of utilizing system functions and features.

 ## The Obvious

-Adding detail our initial definition of "business system" we can describe what business system software is in terms that will be most familiar to those that use it on a daily basis.
+Adding detail to our initial definition of "business system", we can describe what business system software is in terms that will be familiar to those that use it on a daily basis.

 Business systems coordinate and record business activities through the entry of "transaction documents" (transactions) into the system.
 These transactions record the activities of typical business functional areas: